tomKrueger/tomkrueger.me/README.md

 I publish Mobirise project to the /docs folder.
 This keeps the source separate from what gets published.
 GithHub pages only allows publishing /root or /doc so I choose /doc (which now is effectively the /dist folder).
 When publishing, it publishes a project.mobirise file also.
 Disregard the one in the /docs.

+# Manually format all published files

+When Mobirise publishes html files to doc they are not formatted the same as what is in GitHub.
+You need to format each file using Prettier.

+Make sure you have Prettier exetension installed.
+Save each file in VS Code that has git changes before committing so we can clearly see the differences.

 # Format the published html using prettier settings for consistency

 `npm run format-html`

 ## Welcome to GitHub Pages